gaohoward/arkmq-examples/operator/init/credential/README.md

-# ArtemisCloud Operator Custom Init Image Example - CREDENTIAL
+# ActiveMQ Artemis Operator Custom Init Image Example - CREDENTIAL

-This example demonstrates how to use custom init image to configure a broker instance deployed by [ActiveMQ Artemis broker operator](https://github.com/artemiscloud/activemq-artemis-operator) to run in a kubernetes/openshift cluster.
+This example demonstrates how to use custom init image to configure a broker instance deployed by [ActiveMQ Artemis broker operator](https://github.com/arkmq-org/activemq-artemis-operator) to run in a kubernetes/openshift cluster.

 It configures a broker instance to add a new user account to access the broker's management console with limited rights.

 This example is for demo purpose only and should not be used in real productization environment.

-## About ArtemisCloud Broker Operator Custom Init Image
+## About ActiveMQ Artemis Operator Custom Init Image

-Users can configure ActiveMQ Artemis Broker via custom resources ([examples](https://github.com/artemiscloud/activemq-artemis-operator/tree/master/deploy/examples)).
+Users can configure ActiveMQ Artemis Broker via custom resources ([examples](https://github.com/arkmq-org/activemq-artemis-operator/tree/master/deploy/examples)).
 The available configuration parameters are defined in CRD files.

 In cases where users need some peculiar aspects of configuration that may be out of scope of CRD definitions, they can just provide their own custom init image in the custom resource file.
 During deployment the operator installs the custom init image in broker's init container so it runs before the broker starts.
 The custom init image's config script will be called so it can adjust the broker configuration as needed.